Image: Shutterstock

 The frequency of your child’s swimming practice can vary depending on their age, experience level, and individual needs.
 However, children should practice swimming skills regularly to maintain and improve their abilities.

-4. Should children learn in a pool or open water?
+4. Should children learn to swim in a pool or open water?

 It is usually recommended that youngsters begin their swimming training in a monitored and supervised pool environment.
 Pools offer a regulated setting with unobstructed visibility, consistent weather, and places with varying degrees of difficulty.
 In swimming pools, safety precautions, including lifeguards, shallow zones, and safety gear, are typically present.
 In this controlled environment, instructors can closely monitor the children and offer assistance when necessary.